jaceycarter/hw03/README.md

 ```
 in the command line.

-To scrape anything other than 10 pages, or search items with 2+ word search terms, run
+To scrape anything other than 10 pages, or search items with 2 or more words, run
 ```
-python3 ebay-dl 'item' --num_pages=x
+python3 ebay-dl 'an item' --num_pages=x
 ```

 The items I searched for are vegan, jordans, and basketball jersey.
 If you want to search these as well, here are the commands.